sublee/subl.ee/resume.md

 :   A deep learning artificial intelligence laboratory in Kakao.
     {: .note }

+:   Developing an AutoML system.

-:   Focused on parallel and distributed deep learning to boost training
+    Developed and maintaining [torchgpipe] reproducing [GPipe][] in PyTorch, which is to focus on parallel and distributed deep learning to boost training performance.
-    performance.

-    Reproduced [GPipe][] in PyTorch, and developed [torchgpipe][] as an open source library.

 [kakaobrain]: https://kakaobrain.com/
 [gpipe]: https://arxiv.org/abs/1811.06965